Sierra Leone: Colonial era (1808–1961)

 Madam Yoko persuaded the British to give her control of the Kpaa Mende chiefdom.
 She used diplomacy to communicate with local chiefs who did not trust her friendship with the British.
 Because Yoko supported the British, some sub-chiefs rebelled, causing Yoko to take refuge in the police barracks.
 She ruled as a paramount chief in the new British Protectorate until 1906.

 The British annexation of the Protectorate interfered with indigenous chiefs' sovereignty.
 They designated chiefs as units of local government, rather than dealing with them individually, as had been the previous practice.
-They did not maintain relationships even with longstanding allies, such as Bai Bureh, who was later unfairly portrayed as a prime instigator of the Hut Tax War.
+They did not maintain relationships even with longstanding allies, such as Bai Bureh, who was later portrayed as a prime instigator of the Hut Tax War.

 British West African Campaign troops in Freetown, 1914–1916.
 Published caption: "British expeditionary force preparing to embark at Freetown to attack the German Cameroons, the main object of the attack being the port of Duala.
 Auxiliary native troops were freely used in African warfare."

 In 1898, Colonel Frederic Cardew, military governor of the Protectorate, imposed a new tax on dwellings and demanded that chiefs use their people to maintain roads.
 The taxes were often higher than the value of the dwellings, and 24 chiefs signed a petition to Cardew stating how destructive this was; their people could not afford to take time off from their subsistence agriculture.
 They resisted payment of taxes, and tension over the new colonial requirements and the administration's suspicion of the chiefs led to the Hut Tax War.
 The British fired first; the northern front of mainly Temne people was led by Bai Bureh.
 The southern front, consisting mostly of Mende people, entered the conflict somewhat later, for other reasons.